 It was the recent announcement of new Saturday hours at the Young Readers Center that brought this to my attention.
 Dedicated to readers from babies to teens, visitors are welcome to explore the collection of books and enjoy both regular and occasional special programs for kids and parents.
 On the shelves you’ll find everything from board and picture books to early reader chapter books to middle reader series and YA novels.
 And while you can’t check them out of the library, guests are free to settle in there with a good read.

-From the Great Hall, you can easily access Thomas Jefferson’s Library, a reconstruction of the president’s library arranged in the same particular order he preferred.
+From the Great Hall, you can easily access Thomas Jefferson’s Library, a reconstruction of the third president’s library arranged in the same particular order he preferred.
 There are 2,000 volumes from his original collection (noted with a green ribbon), plus another 3,000 or so that match those destroyed in an 1851 fire at the Capitol (noted with a yellow ribbon).
 It’s a huge and impressive treasury of books!

 Another must-see is the Main Reading Room, which you can’t actually enter without a special pass but can view from an overlook.
 The vast space has ceilings 160 feet high and at the center of its dome is a mural depicting twelve figures representing “the countries, cultures, and eras that contributed to the development of Western civilization as understood in 1897.”
 Be sure to also take a look around at the bronze statues representing great influences in various subjects.
 (This area is accessible to researchers ages 16 and up.
 Go here to learn more.)